KarishmaChauhan1996/HR-Data-Analysis-ML_Project/README.md

 The model improved the ability to identify actual attrition cases while maintaining reasonable overall accuracy.

-## Power BI Dashboard

-An interactive Power BI dashboard was developed to support:
-- **Attrition Breakdown by Department, Gender, Job Role**
-- **Attrition Rate vs. Overtime, Salary, and Tenure**
-- **Slicer filters** for Education, Business Travel, Work-Life Balance, and other factors
-- **Dynamic KPI cards** to track overall attrition and high-risk categories

 ## Project Structure

 - data/ # Raw and processed datasets